theproadam/renderXF/README.md

 # renderXF
 renderXF is a realtime, high performance, software renderer written in c#.
 It used .net 4.5.
 Parallelization and memory pointers are used throughout to heavily improve performance.
 This software renderer is primarily focused on CAD thanks to its buffer caching capability.
+The current demo uses STL files.
 Unfortunately it is currently pixel fill rate limited. <br/>

 ## Features
 - Fully programmable fragment shader